ironhacks/ironhacks-app/README.md

     }
   };
 ```
-Make sure you read the docs of the firebaseAuthUI in order to undestand the config object.
+Make sure you read the docs of the firebaseAuthUI in order to understand the config object.
 Keep in mind we only allow users to log in using email and password, this is important to the hack white list feature.

 Currently there is not a tos nor a pp web.
 We are working on that.

-Once a normal user logs we redirect the user to a different place accoding with its role, if is an admin we redirect to the admin panel, if not, we redirect to the select hack view.
+Once a normal user logs we redirect the user to a different place according to his/her role, if is an admin we redirect to the admin panel, if not, we redirect to the select hack view.

 # Administrating the platform
 *On ./src/js/components/admin/admin.js*